salesking/sepa_king/README.markdown

 [![Code Climate](https://codeclimate.com/github/salesking/sepa_king.png)](https://codeclimate.com/github/salesking/sepa_king)
 [![Coverage Status](https://coveralls.io/repos/salesking/sepa_king/badge.png)](https://coveralls.io/r/salesking/sepa_king)

 We love building payment applications!
-So after developing the best [DTAUS](https://github.com/salesking/king_dtaus) library for Ruby we move on with SEPA!
+So after developing the [DTAUS library for Ruby](https://github.com/salesking/king_dtaus) we move on with SEPA!

 This is just the beginning.
 There is still a lot to do.
 Please stay tuned...